-Lynn’s work as an academic focuses on the evolution of weaving techniques and practices across the world – past, present and future.
+Lynn is a weaver and an academic.
+She has been the Weave and Yearn (Research) Tutor at the RCA since 2017.
+Her academic interest has long been on the evolution of weaving techniques and weaving practices across the world – past, present and future.

 Key details